TARAZ: Persian Short-Answer Question Benchmark for Cultural Evaluation of Language Models: Experiments and Results

 \paragraph{Overall Performance}

-Closed-source models perform best across all datasets (Tables~\ref{tab:BLEnD}, \ref{tab:isn}, \ref{tab:percul}).
-Claude-Opus-4.1 and GPT-5 reach the highest Maux+Post scores, while Gemma-2-27B and DeepSeek-V3 are the strongest open-weight model.
-PerCul and ISN are harder than BLEnD, with large drops in lexical scores and semantic metrics.
-Persian fine-tuned models fall behind: Maral and PersianMind often produce repetitive or meaningless tokens, making their outputs effectively unusable as reflected in zero Rouge scores(Fig.~\ref{fig:blend-svg}, ~\ref{fig:percul-spider}).
+Closed-source models perform best across all datasets (Tables~\ref{tab:BLEnD}, \ref{tab:percul}, \ref{tab:isn}).
+Claude-Opus-4.1 and GPT-5 reach the highest Maux+Post scores, while Gemma-2-27B and DeepSeek-V3 are the strongest open-weight models.
+PerCul-SAQ and ISN-SAQ are harder than BLEnD, with large drops in lexical scores and semantic metrics.
+Persian fine-tuned models fall behind: Maral and PersianMind often produce repetitive or meaningless tokens, making their outputs effectively unusable as reflected in zero Rouge scores (See Tables ~\ref{tab:percul}, ~\ref{tab:isn}).
+Meanwhile, Gemma-2-27B outperforms all Persian-specific models despite no Persian-targeted fine-tuning.

-\paragraph{Subtopic Analysis} Performance varies sharply across cultural subtopics.
-On BLEnD, Claude-Opus performs consistently above 80\% across all domains, with the highest accuracy in Holidays and Education (87.8\%).
-Gemma and AVA show moderate accuracy, particularly strong on Work life and Sport.